Sir Walter Scott

 Having visited Smailholm Tower and Dryburgh Abbey the party, Scott, Turner and Scott’s son-in-law took luncheon at Bemersyde in “one of the quaint vaulted apartments of the old tower.”

-Sir Walter Scott died the following September and having been laid to rest in Dryburgh Abbey (an entitlement resulting from his Haig ancestors) his cortege took the route back to Abbotsford climbing the road at Bemersyde hill, as had been their custom every Sunday, the horses stopped at the top of the hill of their own accord.
+Sir Walter Scott died the following September and, having been laid to rest in Dryburgh Abbey (an entitlement resulting from his Haig ancestors), his cortege took the route back to Abbotsford climbing the road at Bemersyde hill.
+As had been their custom every Sunday, the horses stopped at the top of the hill of their own accord.
 (It was the custom when carriages went up steep hills, the inmates would lighten the load by getting out and walking uphill).
-This is the origin of the viewpoint now known as Scott’s View which looks over the Tweed from Bemersyde Hill to the Eildon beyond.
+This is the origin of the viewpoint now known as Scott’s View which looks over the Tweed from Bemersyde Hill to the Eildons beyond.